 - writing Education Funding Agency (EFA) applications for specialist provision

 - acting as an expert witness at SEN tribunals

-- conducting an assessment of any pupil with a statement or an Education, Health and Care plan leaving school at 16-19 years old to develop their plan for post-school education or training.
+- conducting an assessment of any pupil with an Education, Health and Care plan leaving school at 16-19 years old to develop their plan for post-school education or training.

 Support – year by year

 - Year 9: we provide a general statement for contribution to the annual review paperwork

 - Year 10: we offer a guidance appointment and attend the annual review

 - Year 11: we offer a guidance appointment and attend the annual review and draw up the Moving On Plan

 - Years 12, 13, 14, 15, 16 and 17: we work with young people in post-16 schools, colleges or sixth forms and attend each year's annual review.
 We can refer a young person to the Not in Education, Employment or Training (NEET) team, if appropriate.

 To be eligible, the young person needs: